PAIDiPaidThis.com

 How much does a private CT scan cost in the UK?

 A private CT scan is a fast way to get detailed imaging without joining a long NHS queue.
 Like an MRI scan, it is an easy self-pay item to compare between providers, because the same scan is offered in much the same way across clinics.
-What you pay depends heavily on the area being scanned and whether contrast dye is used.
+What you pay depends heavily on the area being scanned and whether contrast dye is used, and the quotes on this page show just how much that combination moves the final bill.

 The quick version

-- A contrast CT, where dye is used to highlight blood vessels or organs, costs more than a plain scan.
+• A contrast CT, where dye is used to highlight blood vessels or organs, costs more than a plain scan of the same area.

-- The radiologist report is the part that gives the scan meaning, so check it is included in the quote.
+• The radiologist report is the part that gives the scan meaning, so check it is included in the quote rather than billed as an extra.

-- Standalone imaging centres often price below a big private hospital group for the same CT scan.
+• Standalone imaging centres often price below a large private hospital group for the same CT scan, so it pays to get more than one quote.

-- CT and MRI answer different questions, and a consultant may recommend one over the other, which changes the cost.
+• CT and MRI answer different questions, and a consultant may recommend one over the other, which changes the cost regardless of which one you'd have preferred.

 Published and surveyed prices